fedepujol/cosmos.nvim/README.md

 ## Disclaimer

-This is a work in progress, the main goal is to migrate the \*.yaml files into lush_spec and use `lush` to transform them into \*.vim files.
+This is a work in progress, the main goal is to have a collection of commonly used colorschemes in one repo maintained in Lush.

+A lot of the what’s in here, is based on their originals (gruvbox, dracula, vcdark, etc).

+If you’ve got your own theme and want to distributed in here, just make a PR and I’ll gladly merged it.

 ## Requirements